Human Body Facts

 The massive size of the Diplodocus was an excellent predator deterrent.
 Once they reached sexual maturity, it’s plausible they didn’t have to worry about predators.

-The Diplodocus was an herbivore that ate foliage stripped from the upper top of trees.
+The Diplodocus was a herbivore that ate foliage it stripped from the upper top of trees.

 Paleontologists believe the Diplodocus traveled and fed together in large herds.

 There are two other species of Diplodocus besides D. longus, they are D. carnegii and D. hallorum.

 Fossilized remains of the Diplodocus have been discovered inside of the Morrison Formation in Colorado, Montana, Utah and Wyoming.

-Paleontologists estimate grew at a rapid rate and could reach sexual maturity in just 10 years.
+Paleontologists estimate the Diplodocus grew at a rapid rate and could reach sexual maturity in as little as 10 years.